HagenGress/HagenGress.github.io/_projects/NEMS/index.md

 ---
 layout: post
-title: MEMS/NEMS Resonators
+title: Brownian Force Noise in NEMS Resonators
-location: Research Project, Boston University, 2021-present
+location: Research Project, Boston University, 2021-2023
-description: Characterized Brownian motion by analyzing spatial and temporal correlations of thermal fluctuations in multiple vibrational modes of silicon nitride beams in fluid environments.
+description: Investigated the spatial and temporal correlations of Brownian force noise by analyzing the thermal displacement fluctuations of several eigenmodes of silicon nitride beams in fluid environments.
 order: 3
 skills: []